awsdocs/aws-java-developer-guide/doc_source/tutorial-spot-adv-java.rst

 .. _tutor-spot-adv-grouping:

-Grouping Your |EC2| Spot Instance Requests
+Grouping your |EC2| spot instance requests
 ==========================================

 You have the option of grouping your Spot instance requests in several different ways.
 We'll look at